Minha-ak/Predicting-ADHD-through-Eye-Gaze-A-Machine-Learning-Approach/README.md

 # Predicting-ADHD-through-Eye-Gaze:A-Machine-Learning-Approach

-This project aims to detect Attention-Deficit/Hyperactivity Disorder (ADHD) using a combination of a questionnaire-based decision tree algorithm and an eye movement tracking mechanism.
-The eye movement data is processed using OpenCV and plotted using Matplotlib, then analyzed with a Convolutional Neural Network (CNN) model.
-The final result is based on the combined outputs of both the questionnaire and eye tracking.
+This project aims to detect Attention-Deficit/Hyperactivity Disorder (ADHD) using a combination of a questionnaire-based decision tree algorithm and an eye gaze tracking mechanism.
+The eye gaze data is processed using OpenCV and plotted using Matplotlib, then analyzed with a Convolutional Neural Network (CNN) model.
+The final result is based on the combined outputs of both the questionnaire and eye gaze tracking.

 ## Table of Contents